ErdemGKSL/phantom-frame/README.md

 - 🔐 **Optional authentication** - Secure control endpoints with bearer token auth
 - ⚡ **Async/await** - Built on Tokio and Axum for high performance
 - 📦 **Easy integration** - Simple API for library usage
+- 🌐 **WebSocket support** - Automatic detection and proxying of WebSocket and other protocol upgrade connections with bidirectional streaming

 ## Usage